plotly/plotly.py/doc/python/treemaps.md

     thumbnail: thumbnail/treemap.png
 ---

 [Treemap charts](https://en.wikipedia.org/wiki/Treemapping) visualize hierarchical data using nested rectangles.
-Same as [Sunburst](https://plotly.com/python/sunburst-charts/) the hierarchy is defined by [labels](https://plotly.com/python/reference/treemap/#treemap-labels) (`names` for `px.treemap`) and [parents](https://plotly.com/python/reference/treemap/#treemap-parents) attributes.
+The input data format is the same as for [Sunburst Charts](https://plotly.com/python/sunburst-charts/) and [Icicle Charts](https://plotly.com/python/icicle-charts/): the hierarchy is defined by [labels](https://plotly.com/python/reference/treemap/#treemap-labels) (`names` for `px.treemap`) and [parents](https://plotly.com/python/reference/treemap/#treemap-parents) attributes.
 Click on one sector to zoom in/out, which also displays a pathbar in the upper-left corner of your treemap.
 To zoom out you can use the path bar as well.

 ### Basic Treemap with plotly.express